cardstack/cardstack/packages/cardpay-sdk/README.md

 This method is invoked with the following parameters:
 - The address of the prepaid card that you are using to fund the creation of more prepaid cards
 - An array of face values in units of **§** SPEND as numbers.
 Note there is a maximum of 15 prepaid cards that can be created in a single transaction and a minimum face value of **§100** is enforced for each card.
+- The address of the prepaid card market to create the prepaid card within.
+Set to `undefined` to place the newly created prepaid cards in the default market (Cardstack issuer via Wyre).
+Note that all split cards must go into a market.
 - A DID string that represents the customization for the prepaid card.
 The customization for a prepaid card can be retrieved using a DID resolver with this DID.
 If there is no customization an `undefined` value can be specified here.
 - You can optionally provide a callback to obtain the prepaid card addresses before the creation process is complete
 - You can optionally provide a callback to obtain a hook to know when the gas has been loaded into the prepaid card before the creation process is complete